Medical Accuracy & Trust

 Found an error, missing citation, or outdated information?
 We want to hear from you.

+Send detailed feedback to [email protected].
 We respond to all editorial inquiries within 48 hours.

-Submit a detailed request through our contact form
+Use our contact form

-Perfect for complex issues or multiple article concerns.
+Submit a detailed request through our contact form — ideal for complex issues or multiple article concerns.

-What to Include
+What to include

-Response Time: Our editorial team reviews all feedback within 48 hours.
+Response time: Our editorial team reviews all feedback within 48 hours.
 Critical medical accuracy issues receive immediate attention and are escalated to our medical review board within 24 hours.

 All medical articles are reviewed at minimum annually.
 We also update immediately when new guidelines are released, safety information changes, or significant new research emerges.
 Each article displays its last review date.